AppDevelopmentShop/push-service/README.md

-# Application to send PUSH notifications via Firebase service.
+## Application to send PUSH notifications via Firebase service.
 ### TODO
+- Make Swagger documentation
+- Cover with tests all endpoint

 ### Description
 Application can help you if you should send push notification to some user,